-- 10.27 Second Amendment to Lease by and between Bulfinch Square Limited Partnership and Leap Therapeutics, Inc. dated as of October 1, 2021. - 10.28 Third Amendment to Lease by and between Bulfinch Square Limited Partnership and Leap Therapeutics, Inc. dated as of May 16, 2022 (incorporated by reference to Exhibit 10.1 to the Company Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, as filed on August 12, 2022). - 10.29 Support Agreement by and between Leap Therapeutics, Inc. and HealthCare Ventures IX L.P., dated January 17, 2023 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on January 23, 2023). - 10.30 Support Agreement by and between Leap Therapeutics, Inc. and HealthCare Ventures VIII Liquidating Trust, dated January 17, 2023 (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K, filed with the SEC on January 23, 2023). - 10.31 Registration Rights Agreement, dated January 17, 2023, by and among the Company and the Holders (incorporated by reference to Exhibit 10.3 to the Company's Current Report on Form 8-K, filed with the SEC on January 23, 2023). - 10.32 Leap Therapeutics, Inc. 2022 Equity Incentive Plan (incorporated by reference to Exhibit 99.1 to the Company's registration statement on Form S-8, as filed on August 17, 2022). - 21.1 Subsidiaries of Leap Therapeutics, Inc. - 23.1 Consent of EisnerAmper LLP related to Leap Therapeutics, Inc. financial statements. - 31.1 Certification of Principal Executive and Principal Financial Officer Required Under Rule 13a- 14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended. - 32.1 Principal Executive and Principal Financial Officer Certification Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101 The following materials from Leap Therapeutics, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2022, formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets at December 31, 2022 and 2021, (ii) Consolidated Statements of Operations for the year ended December 31, 2022 and December 31, 2021, (iii) Consolidated Statements of Shareholders' Equity (Deficit) at December 31, 2022 and December 31, 2021 (iv) Consolidated Statements of Cash Flows for the year ended December 31, 2022 and December 31, 2021, and (v) Notes to Condensed Consolidated Financial Statements, tagged as blocks of text. - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)
+10.40 First Amendment to Executive Employment Agreement, dated April 3, 2023, by and between the Company and Jason S. Baum. (incorporated by reference to Exhibit 10.7 to the Company Quarterly Report on Form 10 - Q for the quarter ended March 31, 2023).
+21.1 Subsidiaries of Leap Therapeutics, Inc. 23.1 Consent of EisnerAmper LLP related to Leap Therapeutics, Inc. financial statements.
+31.1 Certification of Principal Executive and Principal Financial Officer Required Under Rule 13a- 14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
+32.1+ Principal Executive and Principal Financial Officer Certification Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+97.1 Leap Therapeutics, Inc. Compensation Clawback Policy 101 The following materials from Leap Therapeutics, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023, formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets at December 31, 2023 and 2022, (ii) Consolidated Statements of Operations for the year ended December 31, 2023 and December 31, 2022 (iii) Consolidated Statements of Shareholders' Equity (Deficit) at December 31, 2023 and December 31, 2022 (iv) Consolidated Statements of Cash Flows for the year ended December 31, 2023 and December 31, 2022, and (v) Notes to Consolidated Financial Statements, tagged as blocks of text.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-- [^] Indicates management contract or compensation plan - # Portions of this exhibit have been redacted in compliance with Regulation S-K Item 601(b)(10). - + This exhibit shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of the Section, nor shall it be deemed incorporated by reference in any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any filing.
+- # Portions of this exhibit have been redacted in compliance with Regulation S-K Item 601(b)(10). - + This exhibit shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liabilities of the Section, nor shall it be deemed incorporated by reference in any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any filing.